Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

          :language: json

-.. function:: GetAccountNonFinalizedTransactions(AccountAddress) -> ?[TransactionHash]
+.. function:: GetAccountNonFinalizedTransactions(accountAddress) -> ?[TransactionHash]

    Get a list of non-finalized transactions present on an account.

-   :param AccountAddress: The account to query
+   :param accountAddress: The account to query.
-   :type AccountAddress: |grpc-account-address|_
+   :type accountAddress: |grpc-account-address|_
-   :returns: A list of hashes of non-finalized transactions
+   :returns: A list of hashes of non-finalized transactions.
    :rtype: ``[TransactionHash]`` (see JSON schema below)

    .. collapse:: View JSON schema